Train Test Split: What It Means and How to Use It

 A goal of supervised learning is to build a model that performs well on new data, which train test split helps you simulate.
 With any model validation procedure it’s important to keep in mind the advantages and disadvantages.

-The advantages of train test split include:
+The advantages of using a train test split include:

 Explore Job Matches.